 Create a better customer experience

-The more efficient and effective performance will not only impact your employees, but your customers will also reap the benefits.
-This can improve service levels and pricing strategies to create a competitive advantage for your company.
+A more efficient and effective performance will not only impact your employees, but your customers as well.
+Improved service levels and pricing strategies can create a competitive advantage for your company.
 By being able to innovate more quickly, you can also develop new products or services to further drive revenue and increase win rates.

 Reduce knowledge loss

 Organizations rely on employee knowledge to keep their business running and keep their customers happy.
 When knowledge isn’t shared, it becomes siloed and a greater dependence is placed on the person who ‘owns’ that knowledge.
-A top-notch knowledge management system facilitates shareability of a company’s critical knowledge and eliminates the risk of that knowledge being lost if tenured employees move along to a new opportunity.
+A top-notch knowledge management system facilitates the shareability of a company’s critical knowledge and eliminates the risk of that knowledge being lost if tenured employees move along to a new opportunity.

 Support the transition of old to new employees

-We’re in the middle of a substantial workforce transition as we see Baby Boomers retire and millennials fill their shoes.
+Most industries are in the middle of a substantial workforce transition as baby boomers retire and millennials fill their shoes.
 When workers retire and take their experiences and knowledge with them, there’s sure to be a gap.
 Shareability can bridge this gap by providing continued access to key processes in the knowledge base or knowledge management system.
 When the time comes to then train a new hire, they can focus on the 1:1 time with the expert since the key how-to’s are already documented.
 This also reduces the overall disruption to your business and customers.

 Share important info with Lessonly’s knowledge management system

 Knowledge is power and companies that harness this power will succeed.
 So stop reinventing the wheel, and start sharing it!
 Lessonly Knowledge gives your teammates the ability to find answers quickly and easily—all within their normal workflow.
 With Lessonly Knowledge, streamline where knowledge lives, integrate with common work apps, and help your teammates save time.
 Click here to learn more.